Cordcutter TV - high performance network TV tuner with Wi-Fi and dual transcoders

 - Completely wireless!
 Cordcutter TV connects to your router over 2.5Ghz or 5Ghz Wi-Fi.
 Completely wireless from your antenna to your router!

 - Two built-in hardware transcoders.
-Transcoders 'shrink' live TV into a form which can be streamed over Wi-Fi to your phone, tablet or media player
+High performance transcoders 'shrink' live TV into an optimized form for streaming over Wi-Fi to your phone, tablet or media player

-- Download our ‘myTV’ app from the Apple or Google app stores. myTV allows you to watch and pause live HD TV on your phone or tablet over your home Wi-Fi network.
+- Download our ‘myTV’ app from the Apple, Amazon or Google app stores. myTV allows you to watch and pause live HD TV on your phone or tablet over your home Wi-Fi network.
 Easy Wi-Fi setup with our myTV iPad/iPhone or Android app

 Cordcutter TV Specifications